This Chocolate Covered Cherries recipe pairs juicy sweet cherries and dark chocolate with no added sugar, and whips up in just 10 minutes!

 She could down half a box in a single sitting, leaving all of us wondering where she put it, lol.

 When you’re a kid, you don’t really care so much about a sugar crash.
 However, as an adult, I find the desire to avoid a sugar crash is a huge motivator to avoid things that will induce it.
 As much as I enjoy Cherry Cordials in a nostalgic way, I generally avoid them just to avoid the subsequent crash.

-Enter these healthy Chocolate Covered Cherries.
+Enter these healthy treat.
 With no added sugar, this recipe is great anytime a chocolate craving strikes.
 Don't wait until the holidays to make them!

 Even though it looks elegant and impressive, this is one of the easiest recipes.
 Simply dip frozen cherries into melted dark chocolate!

 Wait for it...cherries and chocolate!
 This recipe uses frozen cherries and you can top them with a little flaky sea salt if you want.

 - Place them on a tray lined with parchment paper so the chocolate can set.

 They're called Cherry Cordials or Cordial Cherries!
 These are cherries soaked in a sugar syrup (or sometimes liquor) that are coated with chocolate.

 In general, like most candy, Chocolate Covered Cherries contain a lot of sugar.
 Unfortunately, this means they're not the healthiest choice if you're trying to limit your sugar intake.